max-kay/pba/report/report.typ

 $ => Z = sum_(sigma in Omega) exp(- (cal(H)(sigma))/(k_b T)) $
 thus:
-$ rho (sigma) = exp(-(cal(H) (sigma))/(k_b T))/Z $
+$ rho (sigma) = exp(-(cal(H) (sigma))/(k_b T))/Z $<probability>

 We define macroscopic variables of state in terms of the expected value of their associated microscopic variables.
 For example for the internal energy we define:
-$ U = angle.l cal(H) angle.r= sum_(sigma in Omega) cal(H) (sigma) rho(sigma) $
+$ U = angle.l cal(H) angle.r = sum_(sigma in Omega) cal(H) (sigma) rho(sigma) $

-These sums often are mathematically complex and as such very hard to solve analytically.
+Although each term of theses sums are simple set of states over which the sum is taken are often mathematically complex and as such very hard to solve analytically.
 Though these sums are computable for systems with a small number of states to obtain statistically relevant results a large system needs to be chosen and the calculation of the expectance value becomes computationally expensive.
 In the Monte Carlo simulation we find an approach to calculate the expected value of these variables without iterating through all states.

-The fundamental idea behind the technique is to generate a series of states $sigma _i$ drawn from the probability distribution defined by $rho (sigma)$.
+The fundamental idea behind the technique is to generate a series of states $sigma_i$ drawn from the probability distribution defined by $rho (sigma)$ (@probability).
 Variables of state can then be calculated as the average of the microscopic variable.

 For this simulation these draws are generated by the following process:
 + Start with some randomly generated state.